immutant/immutant/docs/guides/messaging.md

 The responder is just a fancy listener, and can be deregistered the same way as a listener.

+## Concurrency

+Listeners can have multiple threads invoking their handler as messages are consumed.
+You control how many with the `:concurrency` option provided by [[listen]] and [[respond]].
+By default, it is set to 1 for topics and the number of available processors for queues, but for IO-bound handlers, you may see better performance as you increase the number.
+It very much depends on what your handler is doing and how many messages it needs to process concurrently.

 ## Durable Topic Subscriptions

 Typically, messages published to a topic are only delivered to